Aveglia/vAMPirus/helpmeoutsome.md

         [26/1143ba] process > combine_csv_DC                                  [100%] 1 of 1 ✔
         [2e/e5fea3] process > Report_DataCheck                                [100%] 1 of 1 ✔

 Nextflow allows for interactive monitoring of submitted workflows, so in this example, we see the left column containing working directories for each process being executed, next to that we see the process name, and the final column on the right contains the status and success of each process.
 In this example each process has been executed successfully and has been cached.
 The amazing thing about Nextflow is that say you received an error or decide you would like to change a parameter/add a type of clustering you can use the Nextflow "-resume" option that means you don't re-run already completed processes.

 ## Understanding the vAMPirus config file and setting parameters

 ### The configuration file (vampirus.config)

 Nextflow deployment of vAMPirus relies on the use of the configuration file (vampirus.config) that is found in the vAMPirus program directory.
 The configuration file is a great way to store parameters/options used in your analyses.
 It also makes it pretty easy to set and keep track of multiple parameters as well as storing custom default values that you feel work best for your data.
 You can also have multiple copies of vAMPirus configuration files with different parameters, you would just have to specify the correct file with the "-c" argument shown in the section before.

 Furthermore, the configuration file contains analysis-specific parameters AND resource-specific Nextflow launching parameters.
-A benefit of Nextflow integration, is that you can run the vAMPirus workflow on a large
-HPC just as easily as you could on your local machine.
+A benefit of Nextflow integration, is that you can run the vAMPirus workflow on a large HPC just as easily as you could on your local machine.
 If you look at line 151 and greater in the vampirus.config file, you will see resource-specific parameters that you can alter before any run.
 Nexflow is capable of submitting jobs automatically using slurm and PBS, check out the Nextflow docs to learn more (https://www.nextflow.io/docs/latest/executor.html)!

 ### Setting parameter values

 There are two ways to set parameters with Nextflow and vAMPirus:

-    1. Just edit the config file!
+    1. Edit the config file:

         Here we have a block from the vampirus.config file that stores information related to your run: